-In 2015, PARD focused on income generating projects implemented by the 140 youth trained in a vocational training centre in Tyre, through a relief project supported by ASFARI Foundation.
-140 youth both males and females were trained on 5 vocational:
+In 2016, PARD focused on income generating projects implemented by the 100 youth trained in a vocational training centre in Tyre, through a relief project supported by ASFARI Foundation.
+100 youth (52 Males, 48 Females) were trained on 5 vocations:

-- Assistant Pharmacist

 - Women Hairdressing

 - Men Hairdressing

 - Maintenance of Mobile Phones

+- Accounting & Secretary

-- Air Conditioning
+- Photography

-After the training course was conducted (6 months), PARD's staff followed up on how many of the graduates found or created jobs.
+After the training course was conducted (6 months), PARD's staff followed up on the situation of the graduates.
 The following findings were recorded:

-- 1- Graduates of Assistant Pharmacists course: - → 21 youth attended - → 70% (15 graduates) joined hospitals and pharmacies to gain experience (practice).
-They will get jobs after they finish this period of practice. - → 30% (6 graduates) attended a Lebanese school to obtain the BT (Baccalauriet Technique) to continue their education at the tertiary level. - 2- Graduates of Women Hairdressing course: - → 54 youth attended. - + 70% (38 graduates) conducted women hairdressing using rooms in their homes. - → 11% (6 graduates) found work at women hairdressing salons. - + 4% (2 graduates) established their own hairdressing salons. - + 15% (8 graduates) specifically the Syrians sought assylmn in European countries. - 3- Graduates of Men Hairdressing course: - → 42 youth attended. - → 80% (33 graduates) work in men hairdressing salons. - → 5% (2 graduates) established their own hairdressing salons. - + 15% (7 graduates) specifically the Syrians sought assylum in European countries. - 4- Graduates of Mobile Phone Maintenance: - → 13 youth attended. - → 38% (5 graduates) work in shops for mobile phone maintenance. - + 23% (3 graduates) established their own mobile phone maintenance shops. - → 39% (5 graduates) work in electronic maintenance shops. - 5- Graduates from Air Conditioning course: - → 10 youth attended. - → 40% (4 graduates) work in companies for the maintenance and installment of air conditioning. - → 40% (4 graduates) work privately in the same field. - + 20% (2 graduates) specifically the Syrians sought assylum in European countries.
+- 1- Graduates of Accounting & Secretary course: - → 18 youth attended - → 60% (11 graduates) joined offices of business to gain experience (practice).
+This will better their chances of getting jobs. - → 30% (5 graduates) will continue their education to obtain the Baccalauriet Technique BT. - → 10% (2 graduates) work in other vocations (sales girl). - → One graduate (out of the 5 mentioned above) obtained a scholarship from the center to continue her education because she received high marks. - 2- Graduates of Women Make-up course: - → 19 female youth attended - ♦ 60% (11 graduates) practice make-up for women using rooms in their homes. - → 10% (2 graduates) found work at women hairdressing salons. - → 30% (6 graduates) are looking for work. - → All of the graduates expressed their need to study hairdressing next year, an issue which will be brought up with potential donors. - 3- Graduates of Men Hairdressing course: - → 28 male youth attended - ♦ 65% (18 graduates) work in men hairdressing salons. - → 15% (4 graduates) established their own hairdressing salons. - → 20% (6 graduates) especially the Syrians, sought assylum in European countries. - → The graduates who are of a young age (15-18 years) expressed their need to support their role in the hairdressing shops where they work.
+They usually do menial jobs & are rarely allowed to cut hair.
+Our intervention will include paying the shops' owners to allow their apprentices to practice hairdressing. - 4- Graduates of Mobile Phone Maintenance course: - → 17 youth attended - → 70% (12 graduates) work in shops for mobile phones maintenance - → 11.7% (2 graduates) established their own mobile phones maintenance shops. - → 17.7% (3 graduates) work in electronic maintenance shops. - + 15 graduates expressed their need for equipment, a matter to take up with potential donors.

+- 5- Graduates from Photography course: - → 18 youth attended - ♦ 61% (11 graduates) work in photography shops & local media. - → 16.7% (3 graduates) work privately in the same field. - + 22.3% (4 graduates) especially the Syrians sought assylum in European countries. - → All graduates expressed their need to own professional cameras to help them in their work, a matter to be taken up with potential donors.